What is media mix modeling (MMM) in marketing?

 Imagine you’re investing in an email marketing campaign and want to assess its impact on customer acquisition.

-Connecting email campaigns to specific customer actions can be challenging as factors like social media promotions and seasonal sales influence customer behavior, making it difficult to isolate the direct effect of your campaign on acquisition.
-In this case, media mix modeling software would provide a more comprehensive view by collecting data on email marketing spend, customer demographics, and overall revenue from the past year, so you can understand how these elements interact.
+In this case, mixed media modeling would give you a more comprehensive view by collecting data on email marketing spend, customer demographics, and overall revenue from the past year, so you can understand how these elements interact.

-If the media planning software indicates that email marketing and targeting specific customer segments positively impact customer acquisition, you can optimize your future campaigns by increasing investment in email marketing and focusing on the most responsive segments.
-As a result, you would be able to:
+Suppose the media planning software indicates that email marketing and targeting specific customer segments positively impact customer acquisition.
+In that case, you can optimize your future campaigns by increasing investment in email marketing and focusing on the most responsive segments.

 • Increase investment in effective channels